nrclark/libsaline/README.md

 At the current time, this work is believed complete.
 All warnings have been fixed, and the code has been de-obfusticated where possible.
-A full test-suite is includedm which compares against libsodium for a reference.
+A full test-suite is included which compares against libsodium for a reference.
 The design is fully autotoolized and looks like it works well.

 ## License ##